 Michelin-starred bites in a swanky setting in Kensington.

-I’m not normally a fan of a hotel restaurant – they’re often too soulless and stuffy to truly enjoy.
-Not so with 190 Queen’s Gate at prestigious The Gore Hotel in Kensington (also famed for being the place the Rolling Stones held their famous party to launch Beggars Banquet).
+Hotel restaurants can be hit and miss – they’re often too soulless and stuffy to truly enjoy.
+Not so with 190 Queen’s Gate at the prestigious Gore Hotel in Kensington (also famed for being the place the Rolling Stones held their famous party to launch Beggars Banquet).

 Address: 190 Queen’s Gate, South Kensington, London SW7 5EX